tylerneylon/small_notes/mind_model/mind_model.md

 I'm trying to make a system that can behave like a human.
 Consciousness is a personal motivation, but I'm not going to focus on it as a goal because it's difficult to define well and people often disagree about it.
-This posts instead looks at some aspects of minds that --- while still challenging --- are a little easier to discuss.
+This article instead looks at some aspects of minds that --- while still challenging --- are a little easier to discuss.

 Specifically, I'm trying to build a system that has these features: